dennisbartol/Ng-in-15-Points/README.md

 <b>8.
 Forms:</b></br>
 Angular provides two approaches to handling forms: Template-driven forms and Reactive forms.
 Here's an example of a template-driven form:

+<b>9.
+HTTP Client:</b></br>
+Angular HTTP client is used to communicate with a server to fetch or post data.
+Here's an example of HTTP GET request: